View Fani Varnava's Obituary on VenturaCountyStar.com and share memories

 Family and friends are invited to a Funeral Liturgy to be held Tuesday April 23, 2019 at 10am in St. Demetrios Greek Orthodox Church, 5750 Santa Rosa Road Camarillo.
 Interment will follow at 2pm in Ivy Lawn Memorial Park, Ventura.

-In lieu of flowers, donations may be made in Nina's name to St. Demetrios Church, 5575 Santa Rosa Rd, Camarillo, CA 93012, or the of Ventura County.
+In lieu of flowers, donations may be made in Nina's name to St. Demetrios Church, 5575 Santa Rosa Rd, Camarillo, CA 93012, or the Alzheimer's Association of Ventura County.

 Published in Ventura County Star on Apr.
 21, 2019